go-kit/go-kit.github.io/_src/faq/index.md

 For more general Go design tips, see
  [Go best practices, six years in](https://peter.bourgon.org/go-best-practices-2016/).

-## How should I deploy Go kit services?
+## Deployment &mdash; How should I deploy Go kit services?

 It's totally up to you.
 You can build a static binary, scp it to your server,